ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 ### `OBJECT`

-The object type has no value based comparison, so there is no `<`, `>` and so forth.
+The object type has no value-based comparison, so there is no `<`, `>` and so forth.

 The following table is useful.
-Let's suppose there are exactly two distinct objects 'X' and 'Y'
+Let's suppose there are exactly two distinct objects 'X' and 'Y':

 |result|`examples     `|`             `|`                `|`            `|`               `|`            `|
 |:----:|:-------------:|:-------------:|:----------------:|:------------:|:---------------:|:------------:|